pikede/DictionaryApp/README.md

 Improvements that can be made:

-- Recycle view could have more styling
+- Recycler view could have more styling
-- more testing for example testing when database is empty, then proceeding to make network call
+- user analytics and tracking user interaction
 - base Url and api key could have been put into config files